kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 Use `nginx.ingress.kubernetes.io/session-cookie-domain` to set the `Domain` attribute of the sticky cookie.

 Use `nginx.ingress.kubernetes.io/session-cookie-samesite` to apply a `SameSite` attribute to the sticky cookie.
 Browser accepted values are `None`, `Lax`, and `Strict`.
 Some browsers reject cookies with `SameSite=None`, including those created before the `SameSite=None` specification (e.g. Chrome 5X).
 Other browsers mistakenly treat `SameSite=None` cookies as `SameSite=Strict` (e.g. Safari running on OSX 14).
 To omit `SameSite=None` from browsers with these incompatibilities, add the annotation `nginx.ingress.kubernetes.io/session-cookie-conditional-samesite-none: "true"`.

+Use `nginx.ingress.kubernetes.io/session-cookie-partitioned` to apply a `Partitioned` attribute to the sticky cookie.

 Use `nginx.ingress.kubernetes.io/session-cookie-expires` to control the cookie expires, its value is a number of seconds until the cookie expires.